 Malvasia delle Lipari Passito 2010 Cantine Colosi.
 Sweet apricots on the palate with a refreshing backbone of acidity.
 (12.5% alcohol)

 La Cantina, Cannaregio 3689, Campo San Felice.
 Vaporetto Ca’ d’Oro

 On 11th May 2018 Francesco Zorzetto died under the most tragic circumstances.
-In November, La Cantina appears to have new owners, with Chinese staff serving a fairly standard menu.
+In November 2018, La Cantina appeared to have new owners, with Chinese staff serving a fairly standard menu.